 By now, I think you all know how much I love to make desserts!
 The more decadent, the better.

-I also have a knack for creating delicious and, sometimes, healthy appetizers, side dishes, or dinners.
+I also have a knack for creating delicious appetizers, side dishes, or dinners.
 Yep, I do.
 Can I interest you in some Quinoa with Sundried Tomatoes and Feta?
 See, I can do it!

-These Polenta Cakes with Apples and Cheddar will further prove that I can make yummy, healthy hors d’oeuvres.
+These Polenta Cakes with Apples and Cheddar will further prove that I can make yummy hors d’oeuvres.

 But, today’s appetizer comes from a special place; it’s from the heart.
 Today we are joining together to help raise awareness for Heart Disease.